grahama1970/web_llm_interactor/README.md

 ## Troubleshooting 🔍

-- **No Chrome Tab Found**: Make sure you have Chrome open with the correct URL (e.g., https://chat.qwen.ai/)
+- **No Chrome Tab Found**: Make sure you have Chrome open with the correct URL (e.g., https://chat.qwen.ai/).
+This is a required step before running any command!
 - **Empty Response**: Try increasing the timeout with `--timeout 60`
 - **JSON Extraction Failed**: Ensure the LLM is responding with properly formatted JSON or specify required fields with `--fields`
 - **Response Too Slow**: Adjust polling parameters with `--poll-interval` and `--stable-polls`
+- **Command Not Found**: Ensure you've installed the package with `uv pip install .` and are using the correct command: `web-llm-interactor ask "Your question"`

+For more detailed troubleshooting, see [USAGE.md](USAGE.md).

 ## License 📜
 MIT License